gyng/rib/README.md

 6. Admin actions are in italics.
 The Admin toolbox is located at the bottom of every page.

-7. Configuration options (reply limit, max discussions per board) are located in `/config/config.yml`.
+7. Configuration options (eg. reply limit, max discussions per board) are located in `/config/config.yml`.

 ## rib Uses
 ### CSS boilerplate